 Module #1: enquiry reply flags Failed enquiry reply level Six serial number unknownunknown mode operational version 0.0.0 speed index 0 rec. queue 0..0 level one flags none version string unknown checked in 0000000000000000 Wed Dec 31 19:00:00 1969 level two flags none max. write size 0 level three flags none level four flags none module type code 0 product name unknown device name unknown EnquirySix version 3 impath kx groups feature ctrl flags none features enabled none version serial 0 connection status InProgress connection info esn = 1234-ABCD-4567; addr = INET/192.0.2.1/9004; ku hash = asdfasdfasdfasdf, mech = Any; time-limit = 24h; data-limit = 8MB image version unknown hardware status unknown

-From the above, you’ll notice it’s clearly different than an online good unit:
+From the above, you’ll notice it’s clearly different than an online good unit; data is missing, shows Failed, etc.:

 Module #2: enquiry reply flags none enquiry reply level Six serial number 9876-EFGH-5432 mode operational version 2.61.2 speed index 4512 rec. queue 19..152 level one flags Hardware HasTokens version string 2.61.2cam2 built on Sep 3 2015 16:01:11, 3.34.1cam3 level two flags none max. write size 8192 level three flags KeyStorage module type code 7 device name Rt2 EnquirySix version 6 impath kx groups DHPrime1024 DHPrime3072 feature ctrl flags LongTerm features enabled StandardKM version serial 26 connection status OK connection info esn = 9876-EFGH-5432; addr = INET/192.0.2.2/9004; ku hash = erqerqwqvwqvewvq5234234234, mech = Any; time-limit = 24h; data-limit = 8MB image version 12.23.1cam3 max exported modules 3 rec.
 LongJobs queue 18 SEE machine type PowerPCSXF supported KML types DSAp1024s160 DSAp3072s256 using impath kx grp DHPrime3072 hardware status OK

-So we know module #1 is the one we want gone.
-From the enquiry command, we need to know its electronic serial number, 1234-ABCD-4567, old IP address, 192.0.2.1, and its hash, asdfasdfasdfasdf.
+From the enquiry command, we need to use its electronic serial number, 1234-ABCD-4567, old IP address 192.0.2.1, and its hash, asdfasdfasdfasdf.
 Run this command to remove it from each client system:

 nethsmenroll -f -r 192.0.2.1 1234-ABCD-4567 asdfasdfasdfasdf

-After removal, enquiry should report:
+- After removal, the enquiry command should report:

 Module #1: Not Present

-- Perform the above on the RFS system as well, if it’s independent of the transactional systems.
+Perform the above on the RFS system as well, if it’s independent of the transactional systems.

 - On the RFS, I’m going to clean out the old data related to the failed HSM because I intend to re-use the same IP address for the new HSM.
 This cleanup includes: